How to Boost the Efficiency of a Sand Filter With a DE Filter Media

 Finally, filter sand wears out very soon as compared to filter glass, which is more durable and can last three times longer than the filter sand.

-ZeoSand has a decreased backwash time as compared to the sand filter, and a smaller quantity is needed.
+ZeoSand has a decreased backwash time as compared to the filter sand, and a smaller quantity is needed for the same effect as filter sand.

 Which pool filter do you use in your swimming pool?